Education in Taoyuan City: Lun-Sin Junior High School

+History

 In 1994, the Government provisioned the development of Long-Sing Junior High School.
 Following 5 years of planning and construction, the school officially opened in August 1999, with an initial enrollment of 513 students in 13 classes.
 Today, the school has expanded to 42 classes, with a total of 1,488 students.

 Sin-Wu Junior High School

 This school is located on Jhongsing Rd., Xinwu District on a campus site.